 Trans-global analysis of theatre, film, and television communication.
+A portion of this course is online.

 COMM491 • Field Assignment (COSP)

 Capstone course to integrate and assess communication principles and theories in practical settings.
 Projects may include the design of a public relations campaign, an ad campaign, marketing research, or survey process.
 Learners may work alone or in small groups within areas of either for-profit or not-for-profit businesses.
 Results presented in an expo setting.
 A portion of course is online.
 Prerequisites: COMM330, COMM331, COMM332, COMM430P, COMM431, COMM432, COMM433, THEO415, and three upper-division communication elective courses.